Solar Thermal vs Heat Pumps

 |Ground Source Heat Pump||£8,000 – £12,000|

-The initial investment doesn’t give the whole picture.
+That initial investment doesn't give the whole picture though.

 A renewable heating system will help to reduce the reliance you have on your energy supplier.
 And, as a result, you could see a reduction in your energy bills.